-With the coating facing down, a more rapid heating of the glass may be achieved by thermal convection, and conduction from the hot rollers, to the lower surface, and by radiation heating to the top surface.
+With the coating facing down, a more rapid heating of the light may be achieved by thermal convection and conduction from the hot rollers to the lower surface, and by more complete absorption of radiation heating to the glass surface on top.
 However, care must be taken to prevent marking from the furnace rolls, and the load and unload conveyors.
 The glass should not be slid over stationary machine parts (rollers, castors, etc.) when the coating is facing down.
 With the coating down, the furnace cycle time will be close to that of an un-coated glass of the same tint and thickness.

-If the fabricator is experienced at heat treating 1⁄4" (6 mm) Pilkington OptifloatTM Clear, then those furnace and quench settings make an excellent starting point for processing Pilkington Eclipse AdvantageTM Clear test lights, with the coating down against clean rollers.
+If the fabricator is experienced at heat-treating 6 mm (1⁄4") Pilkington OptifloatTM tinted Float Glass, then those furnace and quench settings make an excellent starting point for processing Pilkington Solar-ETM on tinted glass with the coating down.
 The effective radiant temperature of the furnace will determine the actual heat transfer to the glass.
 Individual furnaces will have different heating characteristics.
-Use a slightly shorter time (about 10 seconds shorter than the time for clear glass) for tinted Pilkington Eclipse AdvantageTM Low-E Glass with the coating facing down because the near-IR absorption of the tinted substrate glass will allow the product to heat up faster in the furnace.
+Use a slightly shorter time (about 10 to 20 seconds shorter than the time for clear Pilkington Solar-ETM glass).